szabotudor/Arch--Install-Guide/README.md

 - When booting from the installation media you will be presented with a menu.
 Just choose the first option, and if it doesn't work, force a reboot and choose another

 # Part-1: Connect to the internet
-- If you have a wired connection, skip to the last step in this part
+#### Wireless connection
 - The arch installer has a built-in tool for using a wireless connection.
 To use it, run `iwctl`
 - Now it's time to find what wireless modules you have in your PC/laptop.
 Run `station list` to print out a list of "stations" (the wifi modules in your computer)
 - Now run `station STATION_NAME get-networks` to get a list of available networks nearby
 - Connect to one of the networks by running `station STATION_NAME connect NETWORK_NAME`
 - You can now exit from iwctl by typing `exit`, or by pressing `ctrl + d`
+#### Wired connection or when installing as a virtual machine
+- You don't need to do anything if you have a wired connection
+#### Do this for both wired and wireless connections:
 - To ensure that the system clock is accurate run `timedatectl set-ntp true`

 # Part-2: Partition the disks